JakuBB96/recipe-web-app/README.md

 It's a simple web application that I've created while learing Spring MVC.

-Application allows registered users to create accounts and post their recipes online.
+Application allows registered users to post their recipes online.

 Unregistered users can only view recipes and use implemented 'find recipe' funcionality.